 We had a wonderful stay with Fran and Dan.
 They have a really sweet home, conveniently located near Mass MoCA (our main destination) as well as Mt Greylock and other Berkshire destinations.
 Fran gave us some excellent suggestions for dinner and places to see.
 It was great to chat with her over home made breakfast goodies.
 We will plan to stay here again.

 Frances and Dan are two thirtysomething designers living the charmed country life in a funny little hamlet in western Massachusetts.
-We're both native New Yorkers, though we lived in rural Arizona for awhile, too.
-We have a soft spot in our hearts for the west coast and try to make it out there yearly.
+We're both native New Yorkers but we have friends and family on the west coast and Pacific Northwest and try to make it out there yearly.